Written by Mark Bowers

 On March 2, 2021, the Virginia Consumer Data Protection Act (“VCDPA”) was signed into law effective from 1 January 2023.

 The privacy regime created by the VCDPA draws heavily from laws and regulations in effect, such as California’s enactment of the Consumer Privacy Act (“CCPA”) and the European Union General Data Protection Regulation 2016/679 (“GDPR”).
 The provisions of the VCDPA outline responsibilities and privacy protection standards for both “data controllers” and “processors,” borrowing those terms from the GDPR.
-The VCDPA includes a requirement that organisations conduct data protection assessments, implement certain policies and procedures to ensure compliance.
+The VCDPA includes a requirement that organizations conduct data protection assessments, implement certain policies and procedures to ensure compliance.
 The VCDPA includes broad exemptions from coverage for certain classes of entities and types of data already covered by federal data protection laws.

-Organisations will need to carefully assess whether their activities are covered by the VCDPA, and if they are, take steps to ensure they comply with it by 2023.
+Organizations will need to carefully assess whether their activities are covered by the VCDPA, and if they are, take steps to ensure they comply with it by 2023.
 The law applies to both U.S. and non-U.S. companies that process personal information of over 100,000 Virginia consumers, or that process information of over 25,000 Virginia consumers and also derive more than 50% of their revenue from the sale of this data.

 • The VCDPA and CCPA apply to businesses under different circumstances, making it important for businesses to assess whether they fall within the Virginia law.

-• Data controllers may be incentivised by the VCDPA’s exemptions to increase their use of pseudonymous data in order to avoid the obligation to comply with consumer requests and minimise their potential liability under the statute.
+• Data controllers may be incentivised by the VCDPA’s exemptions to increase their use of pseudonymous data in order to avoid the obligation to comply with consumer requests and minimize their potential liability under the statute.

 • The use of DPAs as a mechanism of ensuring that specific types of activities are conducted in a manner that maintains the security of consumers’ personal data is likely a development that will be incorporated into other states’ data protection regimes, and one that imposes a potentially significant burden on entities seeking to comply.